Ayobami0/MusicBox/README.md

 # MusicBox
-A music player for your command line built with python.
+##### A music player for your command line built with python.

 ![MusicBox](./screenshots/screenshot1.png "MusicBox")

+### Description
+___
+MusicBox is a command line music player built completely with python programming language - Using the cmd, pygame, mutagen and other packages.

+The implementation of MusicBox offers a simple text interface to interact with mp3 music files on your pc.

+This project is built as the foundations portfolio and collaboration project assigned by ALX

 ### Installation
 ___
 Requirements: python >= 3.8, pip, pygame, mutagen
 ##### Clone repsitory
 ```
-git clone {{url}} MusicBox && cd MusicBox
+git clone {{url}} MusicBox
+cd MusicBox
 ```
 ##### Install requirements
 ```